michkrom/otfft-conan/README.md

 - **PFFFT** - "Pretty Fast FFT" optimized for small sizes
 - **PocketFFT** - Header-only C++ FFT library
 - **Intel MKL** - Intel's Math Kernel Library (optional, system installation)

+The OTFFT is x86 specific but the benchmark itself would build on other architectures.

 ### Building and Running the Benchmark